-The Institute of Physics has worked in partnership with WISE and Intel to create this workshop, designed to inspire girls about the STEM subjects where they are under-represented, such as physics and computer science.
+This workshop, developed in partnership with WISE and Intel, is designed to inspire girls about the STEM subjects where they are under-represented, such as physics and computer science.

 The workshop uses role models to facilitate small group discussion and explore gender stereotyping in a comfortable and safe environment.
 The discussions look at myths and facts about girls and women in STEM, how these subjects connect with issues that girls care about and their importance as a gateway into a wide range of interesting jobs and careers.